vormkracht10/laravel-permanent-cache/README.md

     LongerRunningTask::class => ['type' => 'longer'],
 ]);

-# As an multi-dimensional array when you need to use the
-# same class multiple times but with different parameters
+# As a multi-dimensional array when you need to use the same class multiple times, but with different parameters
 PermanentCache::caches(
     [LongRunningTask::class => ['type' => 'long']],
     [LongRunningTask::class => ['type' => 'longer']],